MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 Default value in a Poll is 8 hours, should be longer than nodupe_fileAgeMax to prevent re-ingesting files that have aged out of the duplicate suppression cache.

-**Use of the cache is incompatible with the default *parts 0* strategy**, one must specify an alternate strategy.
-One must use either a fixed blocksize, or always never partition files.
-One must avoid the dynamic algorithm that will change the partition size used as a file grows.

 **Note that the duplicate suppresion store is local to each instance**.
 When N instances share a queue, the first time a posting is received, it could be picked by one instance, and if a duplicate one is received it would likely be picked up by another instance. **For effective duplicate suppression with instances**, one must **deploy two layers of subscribers**.
-Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route notification messages by checksum to a **second layer of subscibers (winnow) whose duplicate suppression caches are active.**
+Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route notification with the same checksum to the same member of a **second layer of subscribers (winnow) whose duplicate suppression caches are active.**

 outlet post|json|url (default: post)